awslabs/kubeflow-manifests/distributions/aws/examples/rds-s3/README.md

 ### 3. Configure Katib

-1. Configure the `apps/katib/upstream/installs/katib-external-db-with-kubeflow/secrets.env` file with the RDS DB name, RDS endpoint URL, RDS DB port, and RDS DB credentials that were configured when following the steps in [Create RDS Instance](#create-rds-instance).
+1. Configure the `apps/katib/upstream/installs/katib-external-db-with-kubeflow/secrets.env` file with the RDS DB name, RDS endpoint URL, RDS DB port, and RDS DB credentials that were configured when following the steps in Create RDS Instance.
-    - For example, if your database name is `KubeflowRDS`, your endpoint URL is `rm12abc4krxxxxx.xxxxxxxxxxxx.us-west-2.rds.amazonaws.com`, your DB port is `3306`, your DB username is `admin`, and your DB password is `Kubefl0w` your `secrets.env` file should look like:
+    - For example, if your database name is `kubeflow`, your endpoint URL is `rm12abc4krxxxxx.xxxxxxxxxxxx.us-west-2.rds.amazonaws.com`, your DB port is `3306`, your DB username is `admin`, and your DB password is `Kubefl0w` your `secrets.env` file should look like:
+    - **Note:** These are the default values for the database name and credentials in cloudformation template for creating the RDS instance, change these according to the values you used
     - ```
       KATIB_MYSQL_DB_DATABASE=kubeflow
       KATIB_MYSQL_DB_HOST=rm12abc4krxxxxx.xxxxxxxxxxxx.us-west-2.rds.amazonaws.com